sugarlabs/musicblocks/README.md

 Many students contributed to the project as part of Google Code-in (2015&ndash;16, 2016&ndash;17, and 2017&ndash;2018).
 Sam Parkinson built the Planet during GCI 2016&ndash;17.
-Euan Ong redesigned the Planet code as a series of GCI tasks in 2017&ndash;18; Austin George refactored the toolbars as a series of GCI tasks in 2018.
+Emily Ong designed our mouse icon and Euan Ong redesigned the Planet code as a series of GCI tasks in 2017&ndash;18; Austin George refactored the toolbars as a series of GCI tasks in 2018.

 A full list of [contributors](https://github.com/sugarlabs/musicblocks/graphs/contributors)